 Google offers Google Workspace for Healthcare, available only on Enterprise plans.
 This edition adds consent mode configuration for patient consent tracking, data residency controls restricting ePHI storage to specific geographic regions, and FHIR API integrations enabling EHR interoperability and HL7 message handling.

 Organizations operating in states with strict health data residency requirements (Texas, California, New York under proposed regulations) use data residency controls to satisfy statutory requirements.
 Configure data residency through the admin console under Data Region Settings.
-Most small to mid-size healthcare organizations operate on Business Standard or Enterprise plans without the Healthcare-specific edition.
+Most small to mid-size healthcare organizations operate on Business Plus or Enterprise plans without the Healthcare-specific edition.
 The Healthcare edition serves large health systems requiring advanced interoperability features.

 AI and Advanced Features